YourFriendSub/YAGPDB.xyz-CCs/Ticket System/Readme.md

 # Interactive Ticket System

 > This is a Ticket system but, it uses Buttons, Select Menus & Modals.
-This ticket system also has feature to close ticket without deleting (like Ticket Tool bot).
+This ticket system also has feature to close & re-open ticket without deleting the channel (like Ticket Tool bot).

 ## Features
 - ✅ Feature 1 - Is Interactive.
 Uses Buttons, Select Menus & Modals for almost everything.